iporaitech/pwr2-docker/README.md

 `iex -S mix phoenix.server`

+Now you're ready to start making requests to the web app on the ports you specified.

+### Setup cloning this GitHub repo and building the image

+1. Clone the project to your localhost (_you might want to fork it to your account before_)
+2. Copy the [docker-compose.dev.example.yml](docker-compose.dev.example.yml) to **docker-compose.yml** and adjust the ports and [volumes](#about-docker-volumes).
+3. Build the image.
+In the root directory of the project execute `docker build`
+4. When the build finishes, **tag** the image to match the _web image_ defined in your **docker-compose** file.
+For example  `docker tag IMAGE_ID pwr2:latest`

+Now you're ready to [start the containers](#usage-instructions) and try some stuff.

+### Setup pulling Docker image from Docker Cloud repository

+1. Open you console or terminal and execute `docker login`.
+You might not need this.
+2. Pull the image from Docker Cloud.
+Execute `docker pull pwr2:latest`.
+You can also search for other **tags** besides latest.
+3. Copy the [docker-compose.dev.example.yml](docker-compose.dev.example.yml) to **docker-compose.yml** your localhost and adjust the ports, [volumes](#about-docker-volumes) and **image** in **web** section to match the image tag you pulled in above step.

+Now you're ready to [start the containers](#usage-instructions) and try some stuff.

+Once the containers are up and running you can copy the source code of the base project from the container to your localhost with the following command:

+`rsync -rav -e "ssh -p2224 -i insecure_key" --exclude "_build" --exclude "deps" root@localhost:/home/app/webapp/* .`

+> Assuming you exposed the port 2224 to access the container via SSH

+**Notice:** Tags/Releases in this GitHub repo are the equivalent to tags in the Docker Cloud repository, master is the **latest** image in DockerHub.

 ### GraphiQL and Relay Examples

-Currently, once all setup and with the app running, you can visit http://localhost:4000/graphiql to access a [GraphiQL](https://github.com/graphql/graphiql) IDE, and http://localhost:4000/star-wars to experiment with our implementation of the [Relay Star Wars example](https://github.com/relayjs/relay-examples/tree/master/star-wars)
+Currently, once all setup and with the app running, you can:

+1. Visit http://localhost:4000/graphiql to access a [GraphiQL](https://github.com/graphql/graphiql) IDE.
+2. Visit http://localhost:4000/star-wars to experiment with our implementation of the [Relay Star Wars example](https://github.com/relayjs/relay-examples/tree/master/star-wars)

 ## About the technology stack